Find a Qualified Attorney Near You

 - ActionNYC — The program is accessible to every immigrant New Yorker.
 It offers free legal help from a network of organizations in New York.

-- Know Your Rights — A guide to protecting yourself and your family during immigration raids (PDF, CASA of Maryland, and other organizations).
+- Know Your Rights — This guide explains how to protect yourself and your family during immigration raids.

 - New York Immigration Coalition (NYIC) — NYIC is an advocacy organization that promotes policies protecting immigrants.
 They advocate laws that improve New Yorkers’ and immigrants’ lives, particularly those in low-income households.